 Please note, while age-bands and HTS modalities were collapsed for target setting in COP25 (FY26), five-year age bands will still be required for reporting results.
-The simplified age bands will be available for comparing results to targets in Panorama for FY 25.
 GHSD-PEPFAR will continue to monitor implementation and trends by the five-year age bands and expects others within PEPFAR to do the same.